[Scarlett, guest blogger]

 If you can’t come, write.
 Write them letters.

 As you likely know, AHI has a “Adopt a Survivor” program where you can get paired with a survivor and send them letters from time to time.
 Believe me, they love it.
-And though it may feel to you like a letter is nothing, I can’t even begin to tell you how much it truly Scarlet and Tamara cropped_optmeans to the survivors.
+And though it may feel to you like a letter is nothing, I can’t even begin to tell you how much it truly means to the survivors.
 You become their family.
 (And, yes, your pictures and cards will end up proudly displayed on their mantles and refrigerators right next to all of their other special treasures!)
 I’ve seen and heard about so many survivors moved to tears, shocked and amazed that someone who doesn’t even know them would take the time to remind them that they are loved and cared for.
 It points them to Adonai.
 It’s a priceless gift.

 Lastly, I just want to ask that you would please pray.